craftidev/ExpenseFlow/README.md

 ## Design choices
 🚧
 ## Pending question
 - Do I need a currency converter?
-- Does the report show multiple totals depending on currency?
+Does the report show multiple totals depending on currency?
+-> `Multiple reports in case of multiple currencies.`
 - What are the models/properties I'm missing?
-- Is there a use to know outgoing or incoming travels?
-- Use for town goal?
-- `Expense.Location` just town names?
-- Does `Client` need contact info?
-- Does `Expense` need `Description` or `OtherInfo`?
+-> `Standard categories`, `Additional expense comment: Observation`, `Taxes by categories`, `Expenses can have Session = NULL`, `KM by session`, `opt VILLE > MISSION > opt VILLE`, `Session.Town, Session.ZipCode`